-Nutritional ketosis is not instead of conventional chemotherapy and radiotherapy options.
-It should be considered in every cancer patient to make it harder for cancer to grow, to make the local environment as inhospitable as possible and to protect surrounding tissues from cancer and from the treatment.
+Nutritional ketosis is not an alternative to conventional chemotherapy and radiotherapy options.
+Doctors should consider it in every cancer patient to make it harder for cancer to grow.
+The aim is to make the local environment as inhospitable as possible and to protect surrounding tissues from cancer and from the treatment.

 In 2000, I was feeding my tumour with a feast of sugar and kept encouraging its growth with insulin as a result of my diet.
 I had no concept of nutritional ketosis let alone skipping a meal or fasting.

 I started researching and a few years ago, I changed to a ketogenic diet to “starve” my cancer, and make my tumour “allergic” to carbohydrates.